-3. Trial Independence
+B. Trial Independence

-"Trial independence" means the status assigned to a young adult under Tex.
+"Trial independence" allows young adults who exit foster care on their 18th birthday or any time prior to their 21st birthday, if in extended foster care, to then decide to voluntarily return to extended foster care within six months (or within a 12-month period if authorized by a court order) for additional support.
+It is the status assigned to a young adult under Tex.
 Fam.
 Code § 263.6015, which is automatic and mandatory for a minimum of 6 months beginning on: